The Three Grades of Druidry: 1. The Bard

 Bards consciously develop their creative skills in order to initiate transformation, and to create sacred space.
 By studying the power of the Word, a Bard, through practice, will learn to transport his audience into alternate realities in which healing and expansion of consciousness occur.
 The ancient Bards – Taliesin, and Merlin, for example – had this ability and they were in great demand to perform for their king or people of power and influence.
 In the days of yore, Bards and poets were greatly honored, were given protection wherever they traveled, and were given free passage through the land, even in times of war and strife.

-A Bard discovers ways to contact and activate his creative side, and then learns effective and joyful ways to express it.
-Creativity is the natural result of an opened heart and needs to be shared, either with other humans, or with nature herself.
-An archetypal bardic situation is to sit around a fire in the dark with a group of creative people, watching the sparks whistle and wriggle upwards in search of the stars, singing and making music both as a group, and individually.
-Sharing our own creations such as a poem, a story, a song or piece of music is an exquisite experience and makes our souls sing… what is life for, if not for this?
+An archetypal Bardic situation is to sit around a fire in the dark with a group of other creative people, watching the sparks whistle and wriggle upwards to dance with the stars, singing and making music both as a group, and individually.
+Sharing our own creations such as a poem, a story, a song or some music is an exquisite experience and makes our souls sing… what is life for, if not for this?

 Bardic Training includes:

 - *Geomancy#1 (the art of interacting with the Spirit of the Land)

 - *Shamanic Journeying#1